nullstalgia/PrivateVoiceBot/README.md

     1. If you don't know how to do that, you might want to look at a more robust guide.

         1. A good example is the [FAQ from @Just-Some-Bot 's MusicBot. (link)](https://github.com/Just-Some-Bots/MusicBot/wiki/FAQ)

+## How to use the bot in a server

+(Here, I assume the prefix is set to the default of `!`)

+ - !new [name]

+    - Makes a new Private Voice channel (if you're not in one/don't already own one)

+    - If a name is given, use that name for the channel

+ -  !invite @person...

+    - Invites users who are mentioned

+    - Can mention more than one at a time

+ - !op @person...
+(NEED OP/OWNER PERMS)

+    - Gives a user perms similar to the owner.

+    - Can mention more than one at a time

+ - !deop @person...
+(NEED OP/OWNER PERMS)

+    - Revokes said perms.

+    - Can mention more than one at a time

+ - !remove @person...
+(NEED OP/OWNER PERMS)

+    - Removes a person from a voice channel

+    - Can mention more than one at a time

+ - !delete (NEED OP/OWNER PERMS)

+    - Deletes the voice channel